Useful Career Development Tools to Help Achieve Your Goals?

 For full details on why and how career coaching works, see my career development coaching page.

-Creating a career development plan is one of my favored career development tools, simply because it is easy to produce and it can be done without any outside career change advice.
+Creating a career development plan is one of my favored career development tools, simply because it is easy to implement and it can be done without any outside career help.

 A professional career development plan forces you to think seriously about what you really want to achieve in your work life.

-It then provides a system of action steps and accountability to achieve your career objectives.
+It then provides a series of action steps and accountability to achieve your career objectives.

 Every area of our life in which we proactively plan will invariably result in greater success.